Huy-Ngo/acanban/docs/source/meth/database/index.rst

 does not necessarily tie to any project, since they can be referred in comments or by academic assistants in their statistical reports.

-Visually, that can be represented in :numref:`rel`.
+Visually, the relations between entities described above can be represented in :numref:`rel`.

 .. uml:: rel.puml
    :caption: Relationship between entities in the database